waku-org/specs/standards/application/waku-api.md

 `edge` mode SHOULD be used if node functions in resource restricted environment, whereas `relay` SHOULD be used if node has no strong hardware or bandwidth restrictions.

+## The Validation API

+[RLN Relay]() is currently the primary message validation mechanism in place.

+Work is scheduled to specify a validate API to enable plug-in validation.
+As part of this API, it will be expected that an validation object can be passed, that would contain all validation parameters including RLN.

+In the time being, we

 ## Security/Privacy Considerations